Location: Beijing, China

 Good sense of teamwork, adaptability, and commitment to assigned tasks.

-Major in culture-related fields (heritage, art history, architecture, archaeology, tourism, etc.) would be an asset.
-Mastering one language of East Asia countries (Korean, Japanese, Mongolian, and Chinese) would be an asset.
+Majoring in culture-related fields (heritage, art history, architecture, archaeology, tourism, etc.).
+Mastering one language of East Asia countries (Korean, Japanese, Mongolian, Chinese) would be an asset.

-Under the direct supervision of the Programme Specialist for Culture, the Contractor will perform the following functions by telecommuting from home:
+Under the direct supervision of the Programme Specialist for Culture, the Contractor will perform the following functions:

-Assist in the implementation of cultural projects and activities related to preservation and management of cultural and natural heritage, safeguarding of intangible cultural heritage and cultural & creative industries, with particular focus on “Conservation and Management of World Heritage Sites in China (Phase III);
+Assist in the implementation of cultural projects and activities related to preservation and management of cultural and natural heritage, safeguarding of intangible cultural heritage and cultural & creative industries.

-Provide assistance to administrative tasks including travel arrangements, coordination & communication, preparation of culture events, documentation and filing system etc;
+Provide assistance to administrative tasks including coordination & communication, preparation of culture events, documentation and filing system etc.

 Undertake other tasks that may be assigned by the Supervisor.

-The aim of the internship is to provide you with professional experience in an international organization that relates to and supplements your studies.
+The aim of the internship is to provide you with professional experience in an international organization which relates to and supplements your studies.